careem/mockingbird/README.md

 }
 ```

-To create a mock you just need to annotate the filed in your test class example:
+To create a mock you just need to annotate the field in your test class example:

 ```kotlin
 class KspSampleTest {